rahulraj710/rahulraj710/README.md

-Hello, I’m Rahul Raj.
-I’m currently currently enrolled in a masters program at Columbus State University.
-I have over 5 years of professional experience as a software developer on Python and Java.
+Hello, I'm Rahul Raj, currently pursuing a master's degree at Columbus State University.
+With over 5 years of professional experience as a software developer, I specialize in Python and Java.
-During my professional experience I have worked on web applications built on Java and REST APIS based on Django Rest Framework.
+During my career, I have contributed to various projects, including web applications built with Java and REST APIS based on Django Rest Framework.
-I was responsible for adding new features, identifying and resolving bugs along with training users and mentoring new recruits
+My responsibilities included adding new features, identifying and resolving bugs, as well as mentoring new recruits and training users.

+Currently, I am expanding my skill set by delving into the following technologies:
+Spring Boot: Enhancing my proficiency in backend development.
+ReactJS: Broadening my skills in frontend development.
+Solidity: Exploring blockchain development.

+I'm actively working on adding more projects to my GitHub.
+Feel free to explore my existing repositories, and don't hesitate to reach out if you have any questions or collaboration opportunities.